SysKitTeam/docs-point/releases/cloud/point-2023-11-30-release-note.md

 * The **Policy Automation feature** has been **renamed to Rules**, and **Automation within Policies** has been changed to **Task Delegation**.

 * **Improved the descriptions on the policy screen** to enhance the comprehension of each policy.

-* **Improved descriptions on the policy screens** to enhance comprehension of each policy.

 * **Improved and optimized the Site Metrics report** when showing larger sites.